 Amazon is one of the many stocks that’s received a blue-chip status.
 In other words, this categorization means that the company’s stock is highly reliable.
 Typically, businesses that perform the strongest in the market earn that title.

 However, you should also take note of the company’s share price before making an investment.
-As of April 2022, Amazon’s stock price runs around $2,892 per share, so it’s important to consider your long-term investment goals before purchasing Amazon shares.
+In April 2022, Amazon’s stock price was roughly $2,892 per share.

 You should always research stock before investing.
 Important factors to consider include the company’s net income and earnings, which can be found on Amazon’s Form 10K.
 This is an annual report that all public companies must file with the SEC.
 In addition, it outlines everything from a company’s total revenue and assets to its risk factors and liabilities.

 Bottom Line: Is Amazon Stock Right for You?

 Amazon’s share price runs considerably high, so you’ll want to consider your long-term investment goals before becoming a shareholder.
 While the company retains blue-chip status, with a history of significant growth, it’s also important to be mindful of some of its competitors.
 Companies like Microsoft and Walmart also offer competitively successful stocks.
 And, similar to Amazon, both companies specialize in either e-commerce, retail or cloud computing.

 Though Amazon has recently experienced significant growth in shares, no company is insusceptible to risk.
 Many factors, such as competition, climate and economy, ultimately affect the performance of a stock.
 Therefore, potential investors should carefully analyze a company from a holistic standpoint when considering buying.
 However, Amazon could be a great option for those looking for long-term financial gain.
 The company’s global customer base and diversified product have ultimately brought it much success.
 If you’re interested in stable and potentially promising investments, Amazon could be right for you.